< Anterolateral abdominal

 The minor duodenal papilla, which is the opening of accessory pancreatic duct, is located anterior and superior to the major duodenal papilla.
 This is because the AcceSsory pancreatic duct is Anterior and Superior to the hepatopancreatic ampulla (Fig. 6-40).

 The spleen purifies the blood like lymph node that cleanses the lymph.
-The spleen has no functional relationship with the pancreas with which it is in contact.
+The spleen has no functional relationship with the pancreas.

-After the having identified the spleen, students should try stripping its capsule inside the peritoneum.
+Once the spleen is identified, students had better try stripping its capsule inside the peritoneum.
 The capsule will get stripped only partially.

 < Arteries, veins, lymph

 The celiac trunk for the foregut has extremely complex branches; hence its name is celiac trunk, not celiac artery.
-Just after it arises from the abdominal aorta (Fig. 6-48), it trifurcates.
-One of them is the left gastric artery for the left part of the lesser curvature of the stomach.
+Just after it arises from the abdominal aorta (Fig. 6-45), it trifurcates.
+One of them is the left gastric artery for the lesser curvature of stomach (Fig. 6-31).

 Another is the splenic artery, from which the short gastric artery for fundus (Fig. 6-31) and the left gastroomental artery for the greater curvature arise.
-For convenience, let us say that the greater “omentum” monopolizes the gastro“omental” arteries.
-Thus, the lesser omentum is not supplied by the gastro“omental” arteries but by the gastric arteries.
+For convenience, let us say that the greater OMENTUM monopolizes the gastroOMENTAL arteries.
+Thus, the lesser omentum is not supplied by the gastroOMENTAL arteries but by the gastric arteries (Fig. 6-25).

 The last is the common hepatic artery, which bifurcates into the gastroduodenal and proper hepatic arteries.
 The gastroduodenal artery further bifurcates into the right gastroomental artery for the greater curvature and the superior pancreaticoduodenal artery for the proximal duodenum.
 With no doubt, the right and left gastroomental arteries constitute anastomosis.